github/opensource.guide/_articles/building-community.md

 ---
 title: Building Welcoming Communities
-description: You've launched your project, you're spreading the word, and people are checking it out.
-Awesome!
-Now, how do you get them to stick around?
-Building a welcoming community will encourage people to use, contribute to, and evangelize your project.
+description: Encourage people to use, contribute to, and evangelize your project by making it easy and rewarding to get involved.
 class: building
 toc:
   setting-your-project-up-for-success: "Setting your project up for success"